 - Where sexual activity with a 16 or 17 year old does not result in an offence being committed, it may still result in harm, or the likelihood of harm being suffered;

-- Non-consensual sex is rape whatever the age of the victim; and
+- Non-consensual sex is rape whatever the age of the victim;

 - Child sexual exploitation is therefore potentially a child protection issue for all children under the age of 18 years and not just those in a specific age group.

 Practitioners must also consider other factors which might influence the ability of the person to give consent, e.g. learning disability / mental ill health.